 What motivates workers to exert effort?
-Monetary incentives surely play a large role.
-Yet, many jobs do not involve piece rates or other outcome-contingent pay, for example because of difficulties in measuring output or providing incentives to multi-tasking workers (Holmstrom and Milgrom, 1991).
-In such cases, workers may still work hard because they care about their contribution to the firm or its mission.
+Many jobs do not involve piece rates or other outcome-contingent pay, perhaps because of difficulties in measuring output or providing incentives to multi-tasking workers (Holmstrom and Milgrom, 1991).
+In such cases, workers may still work hard due to repeated-game incentives, but also because they care about their contribution to the firm or its mission.
 For this reason, Akerlof and Kranton (2005) and Besley and Ghatak (2005) make the case that organizations should select workers with pro-social preferences.
 But what is the strength and nature of these pro-social preferences?

 The literature points to examples of the role of workers' social preferences towards their employers, such as Kahneman, Knetsch, and Thaler (1986)'s survey evidence on fairness in wage setting or Mas (2006)'s evidence of negative reciprocity after a disappointing pay increase.
 Overall, however, there is little systematic field evidence about the nature of workers' social preferences towards employers.
-Do workers take into account the employer's payoff, as in pure altruism models (Becker, 1974)?
+Do workers take into account their employer's payoffs, as in pure altruism models (Becker, 1974)?
 In this case, employees would work harder when their effort is of higher value to the employer.
 Or is the right model one akin to warm glow (Andreoni, 1989) or social norms regarding effort?
 In that case, workers may value contributing to the employer, but could be insensitive to the actual employer payoff.
 Also, does extra employer generosity matter, as in gift-exchange models pioneered by Akerlof (1982)?
 Is there a negative response to ungenerous employers, as suggested by Mas (2006) and Krueger and Mas (2004)?